Physics of a granular pile: Thermodynamics

 Next, although \textit{temperature of roughness} can be formally found by computing $T_{\mathrm{r}} = \left(\partial U/\partial S_{\mathrm{r}}\right)_{S_{\mathrm{f}},V}$ according to \eqref{relation:thermodynamic-fundamental}, the variations of $S_{\mathrm{r}}$ and $V$ turn out to be dependent due to the existence of an equation of state because in the limit $\varepsilon \rightarrow 0$ only the probability parameter $\Delta x_{k}$ controls the problem for a fixed $\Delta \ell$.
 Indeed, since $\delta S_{\mathrm{r}}$ is naturally related to $\delta x$ in view of the definition of $S_{\mathrm{r}}$, and $\delta x$ inevitably generates variation of the pile volume $\delta V$ as well, which in turn is responsible for the origin of pressure $P_{\mathrm{tot}}$, we conclude that $T_{\mathrm{r}}$ and $P_{\mathrm{tot}}$ must be connected via an equation of state, that can be gleaned from plots in fig.~\ref{fig:roughness}.
 Namely, since the pile volume behaves \textit{as} $1-V \approx c_{V} \Delta x_{k}^{2}$ and the roughness temperature \textit{as} $T_{\mathrm{r}} \approx c_{T} \Delta x_{k}^{2}$, by variation of volume $V$ and entropy $S_{\mathrm{r}}$ with $\delta x$,

 from the fundamental thermodynamic relation \eqref{relation:thermodynamic-fundamental} for constant $S_{\mathrm{f}}$ we get

-here the expression in square brackets is independent of $\Delta x_{k}$ and reduces to the equation of state $P_{\mathrm{tot}} = P + \frac{n-2}{2} \frac{c_{T}}{c_{V}}$ for a pile without forks.
-Notably, the behavior $1-V \approx c_{V} \Delta x_{k}^{2}$ demonstrates that increasing entropy $S_{\mathrm{r}}$, cf. plot $V(\Delta x_{k})$ in fig.~\ref{fig:roughness}, and appearance of forks, cf. fig.~\ref{fig:extensivity}, both contribute to compactification of the pile \footnote{However, the energy deviates in both directions away from $U_{\mathrm{reg}}$, which is due to balls being squeezed more on average.} somewhat similar to GM shaking experiments \cite{Scott:1960,Paillusson:2012}.
-Also, the behavior $T_{\mathrm{r}} \approx c_{T} \Delta x_{k}^{2}$ proportional to the square of average deviations $(\Delta x_{k})^{2}$ is analogous to that in the kinetic theory of gases where temperature is proportional to the average kinetic energy of molecules.
-Since (dimensional) energy of a regular pile scales as $U_{\mathrm{reg}} \sim n^{3.0085 \pm 0.0039}$, cf. inset in fig.~\ref{fig:roughness}, and normalized pressure $P_{\mathrm{tot}}$ is constant for sufficiently large $n$, cf. inset in fig.~\ref{fig:pressure}, the dimensional temperature of roughness scales as $T_{\mathrm{r}} \sim n^{2}$ in the thermodynamic limit of large $n$.
-Correspondingly, because volume of a regular pile scales as $V_{\mathrm{reg}} \sim n^{2}$, the dimensional pressure behaves as a hydrostatic pressure $P_{\mathrm{tot}} \sim n$ in the thermodynamic limit thus demonstrating the expected macroscopic inhomogeneity of GM due to gravity and justifies the use of the term ``hydrostatic'' throughout this work.
+here the expression in square brackets is independent of $\Delta x_{k}$ and reduces to the equation of state $P_{\mathrm{tot}} = P + \frac{n-2}{2} \frac{c_{T}}{c_{V}}$, most accurate for a pile without forks since with the appearance of the latter the pressure variance increases as per fig.~\ref{fig:pressure}.
+The factors $c_{V}$ and $c_{T}$ are found via fitting to the data and are functions of $\Delta \ell$, which may appear as a dependence on a microscopic parameter, but together with $n$ it defines a macroscopic footprint of the pile; hence, it is more convenient to think of the dependence of macroscopic parameters on $n$ only as elaborated below.
+Notably, the behavior $1-V \approx c_{V} \Delta x_{k}^{2}$ demonstrates that increasing entropy $S_{\mathrm{r}}$, cf. plot $V(\Delta x_{k})$ in fig.~\ref{fig:roughness}-top, and appearance of forks, cf. fig.~\ref{fig:extensivity}, both contribute to compactification of the pile \footnote{However, the energy deviates in both directions away from $U_{\mathrm{reg}}$, which is due to balls being squeezed more on average.} somewhat similar to GM shaking experiments \cite{Scott:1960,Paillusson:2012}.
+With these considerations, roughness temperature is computed from $T_{\mathrm{r}} = \left(\delta U/\delta S_{\mathrm{r}}\right)_{S_{\mathrm{f}}}$, where as before we compute pile realizations for $\Delta x_k$ and $\Delta x_k + \delta x$ with a sufficiently small $\delta x$, so that the pile geometric configurations are very close with the same number of forks and hence fork entropy $S_{f}$.
+Also, the behavior $T_{\mathrm{r}} \approx c_{T} \Delta x_{k}^{2}$ proportional to the square of average deviations $\Delta x_{k}^{2}$ is analogous to that in the kinetic theory of gases where temperature is proportional to the average kinetic energy of molecules.
+Since (dimensional) energy of a regular pile scales as $\overline{U}_{\mathrm{reg}} \sim n^{3.009 \pm 0.004}$ and the entropy of roughness $S_{\mathrm{r}} \sim n$, the dimensional temperature of roughness scales as $\overline{T}_{\mathrm{r}} \sim n^{2}$ in the thermodynamic limit of large $n$.
+Correspondingly, because volume of a regular pile scales as $\overline{V}_{\mathrm{reg}} \sim n^{2}$, and the normalized pressure $P_{\mathrm{tot}}$ is constant for sufficiently large $n$, cf. inset in fig.~\ref{fig:pressure}, the dimensional pressure behaves as a hydrostatic pressure $\overline{P}_{\mathrm{tot}} \sim n$ in the thermodynamic limit thus demonstrating the expected macroscopic inhomogeneity of GM due to gravity and justifies the use of the term ``hydrostatic'' throughout this work.